-You’re in early labour.
-You might be feeling a wide range of emotions.
+When you’re in early labour, you might be feeling a wide range of emotions.

 Anxiety, uncertainty, relief, excitement, frustration, nervousness, or even a little fear – it might be all of those things at once!